Assignments

 Honor

-All work done in this course is subject to UGA Law’s Honor Code and Plagiarism Policy, UGA’s Academic Honesty Policy, and UGA’s Non-Discrimination and Anti-Harassment Policy.
-Unless I explicitly say otherwise, you mustn’t use generative AI technologies to help you answer questions in class or generate responses on assignments.
-If in doubt, please ask me.
+All work done in this course is subject to UGA Law’s Honor Code and Plagiarism Policy and UGA’s Academic Honesty Policy.
+Unless I explicitly say otherwise, you mustn’t use generative AI technologies during class to help you answer questions or at any time to generate responses on assignments.
+Beyond those two prohibited uses, I encourage you to experiment with these tools as you learn about tort law, but you should never rely on them as your exclusive knowledge source and should always assess their outputs critically.
+(Trust me — I’ve seen enough GenAI errors about material covered in this course to proceed cautiously!)
+If in doubt about whether a use of technology is permissible in this course, please ask me.

 Questions?
 The best way to reach me is by email.
-To ensure you have my contact information, please email me by 5pm on January 7 with a fun fact about yourself or something that interests you that has nothing to do with law school.
+To ensure you have my contact information, please email me by 5pm on August 17 with a fun fact about yourself or something that interests you that has nothing to do with law school.
 You may also use this email to tell me anything else you’d like me to know — your preferred name, your pronouns (mine are he/him/his), or anything else that’ll help me to help you learn.

 All the page ranges refer to our casebook, Tort Law: Cases & Critique (e.g., you should read pages 4–8 for our first class).